A Study of Black Holes in $F(R)-$ModMax Gravity: Gravitational Lensing and Constraints from EHT Observations: Optical properties

 where $d_{metric} = 2r_{sh}$.
 According to reported results, the bound of the measured Schwarzschild deviation is as $-0.18<\delta<0.16$.
 Clearly, $ \delta $ is positive (negative) if the BH shadow size is greater (smaller) than the Schwarzschild BH of the same mass.
-Fig. \ref{Fig6} depicts the region of parameters which satisfies the mentioned constraint for $\delta$.
-Close looking at this figure, one can find that for large (small) values of the parameters of the model, a BH in F(R)-ModMax gravity with the same mass as Schwarzschild, has a greater (smaller) shadow size compared to the Schwarzschild BH.
+Bottom panels of Figs. (\ref{Fig5}) and (\ref{Fig6}) depict the region of parameters which satisfy the mentioned constraint for $\delta$.
+By having a closer look at Fig. (\ref{Fig5}), one can find that for non-zero values of the electric charge and ModMax parameter ($ \vert R_{0} \vert $ and $ \vert f_{R_{0}} \vert $), an AdS BH in $F(R)-$ModMax gravity with the same mass as Schwarzschild, has a greater shadow size compared to the Schwarzschild BH.
+While for charged dS BHs, the shadow size gets greater than the Schwarzschild BH shadow for large values of the parameters.